chainloop-dev/docs/docs/getting-started/operator-view.md

 title: Operator View
 ---

-By integrating CI/CD workloads into ChainLoop control plane, the SecOps operator gain visibility on their organization automation.
+By integrating CI/CD workloads into Chainloop control plane, the SecOps operator gain visibility on their organization automation.

 ## Workflows overview